Accelerated Bachelor’s & J.D. Program

 To complete a bachelor’s degree and J.D. in six years, keep in mind:

-- By January of your junior year, you must take the LSAT and complete the College of Law’s application process.
+- You must take the LSAT and complete the College of Law’s application process.

 - To earn a J.D., you must complete a minimum of 90 credit hours (42 credit hours of required courses and at least 48 credit hours of electives).